digitalhoax/kooaba-api/data_api/README.md

       </image>
     </images>

----

 #### Create

 Creates a new image belonging to a given item using a previously uploaded file.
+(See below for file uploads.)

+An image is associate with an item via the request URL.

 **Request**

-`POST /api/items/#{item_id}/images.xml`
+    POST /api/items/#{item_id}/images.xml

     Content-Type: application/xml